 A technique called ‘listening’ was used to establish a possible vector acting on the upper thorax.

 The best corrections for quiet standing, STR and OLS were found to be thoracic rings 3 and 4.
-The ‘correction’ is applied by gently distracting the rings and ‘creating space’ in between them, the prominent rib is then posteriorly rotated and translated whilst monitoring the other rib of the ring and the rings above and below on the opposite (and same side) of the thorax.
+The ‘correction’ is applied by gently distracting the rings and ‘creating space’ in between them, the anteriorly rotated rib is then posteriorly rotated whilst monitoring the other rib of the ring and the rings above and below on the opposite (and same side) of the thorax.
 A full correction is achieved when optimal alignment is palpated and the task is improved in terms of ease, quality of movement, pain and range of motion.
-When the correction is slowly released the therapist can monitor through their hands for where the vector of pull is originating.
+When the correction is slowly released the therapist can monitor through their hands for where the vector of pull is originating (passive listening).